The East End twang in Vince Hilaire's voice rings out through tinny phone speakers in an echoey basement in a central London office.

-In fact, given the wearing nature of the constant racial abuse he and others endured throughout their career, it's a wonder that he can still discuss them in lively, passionate ways at all.
+In fact, given the wearing racial abuse he and others endured throughout their career, it's a wonder he can discuss them in lively, passionate ways at all.

-And though tinny speakers in an echoey office may not be the way to do justice to such an icon addressing such a topic, Hilaire spoke with fluency and insight on both events ranging from his playing days in the late 1970s to the current day - when he and other pioneers of the English game still have to suffer the experience of hearing yet another case of racial abuse stabbing at the sport they forged a name for themselves in.
+And though tinny speakers in an echoey office may not do justice to such an icon addressing such a topic, Hilaire speaks with fluency and insight on events ranging from his playing days in the late 1970s to the current day - when he and other pioneers still have to suffer hearing another case of racial abuse stabbing at the sport they forged a name in.

 Whether it's Raheem Sterling, Pierre-Emerick Aubameyang or, closer to home, Palace's own Wilfried Zaha being targeted, it's clear that racial abuse still lingers as an uncured disease in the nation's favourite sport.